Sprtcrnbry/LKS-DJ-2023-MC/README.md

-# example-ansible
+# LKS-DJ-2023-MC
+---
-My ansible scripts for practice
+My ansible and python scripts for practice
 run everything with `ansible-playbook 00_run-all.yaml`